LinuxJedi/AmigaRGBtoHDMI/README.md

 LinuxJedi's designs for Amiga RGBtoHDMI boards.

-**ATTENTION PI Zero 2W users**: You can now use a Pi Zero 2W with the CPLD RGBtoHDMI using Beta43 onwards available [here](https://github.com/IanSB/RGBtoHDMI/releases).
+**ATTENTION PI Zero 2W users**: You can now use a Pi Zero 2W with the CPLD RGBtoHDMI using the December 24th 2021 release.

+## Amiga RGBtoHDMI Tester

+If you are a builder of these boards I have designed a tester that safely tests these boards without requiring a Denise or Amiga.
+This reduces any potential damage and test if you don't have a specific Amiga model.
+These can be found [on Tindie](https://www.tindie.com/products/linuxjedi/amiga-rgbtohdmi-tester/).

 ## Projects in This Tree